Nappy edges: Style

 Shange's style remains just as integral a part of her poetry as the content.
 In keeping with her focus on the importance of cultivating a personal writerly voice, she uses language, spelling, grammar, and tone to emphasize her themes.
 As she does in most of her poetry, Shange uses slashes to demarcate clauses, rather than line breaks.
-She also chooses not to use standard punctuation like apostrophes, and removes the letters from certain words, choosing to write "wd" instead of "would" for example.
+She also chooses not to use standard punctuation like apostrophes, and removes the letters from certain words, such as "wd" instead of "would".
 This is all a part of her project to express herself the way that she chooses to, not the way that she is expected to by both the confines of standard English and also by those who associate poetry with a specific, formal way of expressing oneself.

-Shange is also incredibly influenced by music, particularly Jazz and Blues artists.
-Her poems are lyrical and sometimes reminiscent of the style of improvisation in jazz. i live in music, for instance, is explicitly about Shange's love of music, and doesn't stick to a particular rhythm or meter (like most of her poems).
-Shange recorded a version of i live in music accompanied by the William Goffigan Ensemble, which demonstrates both the connection between her poems and music, and her poetry's innate musicality.
+Shange is also incredibly influenced by music, particularly jazz and blues artists.
+Her poems are lyrical and sometimes reminiscent of the style of improvisation in jazz. "i live in music", for instance, is explicitly about Shange's love of music, and does not stick to a particular rhythm or meter (like most of her poems).
+Shange recorded a version of "i live in music" accompanied by the William Goffigan Ensemble, which demonstrates both the connection between her poems and music, and her poetry's innate musicality.